vamshipv/NLP-Project/README.md

 ### 9. Test Cases
 The system includes a set of test cases to validate the summarization functionality.
 These tests cover various product queries and aspects, ensuring that the summarization logic works as expected across different scenarios.

+---

+### 10. Evaluation
+The system is evaluated based on the F1 score of the generated summaries against a set of reference summaries.

+---

 ## Usage